Development of New Design and Manufacturing Strategy for Additive Manufacturing 3D Metal Printing

-Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project, to commence in October 2019 or February 2020.
+Applications are invited for a self-funded, 3-year full-time or 6-year part-time PhD project.
 The PhD will be based in the School Mechanical and Design Engineering and will be supervised by Dr Hom Dhakal , Dr Mariana Dotcheva and Dr Krassimir Dotchev.

 Additive Manufacturing (AM) method gives the opportunity to produce complex parts from engineering materials in short time directly from 3D CAD data.
 AM process leads to simplification of planning and manufacturing of intricate parts, which possess the required geometrical forms and dimensions, and the necessary mechanical properties such as strength, hardness, and certain stress behaviour.
 As this technology becomes more industry popular, applications will widen so design and process planning tools are required for making the process reliable and efficient

 Despite the studies of many researchers, the AM practice is still in development stage with no clear recommendations and rules.
 It relies mainly on the staff experience and is based on the method of trial and error.
 Consequently, in many cases part design and building process is not efficient.
 This project is motivated by the limitations of the existing practices in design of parts for Direct Manufacturing (DM) and by the desire to use the full capabilities of the Layer Additive (LA) processes.
 The design process needs to encompass the specifics of LA process and its capabilities and to be able to use the design freedom provided by DM technologies.